mattbowen/lkkanban/README.rst

 ISC).
 Although it aspires to provide a pythonic API, right now it is just a simple wrapper around the HTTP API, using Kenneth Reitz's excellent `Requests <http://docs.python-requests.org/en/latest/index.html>`_.
-In fact, it currently only gets data -- it cannot update a board.
+In fact, it currently only gets some data -- it cannot update a board.
 That should change soon though.
+See lkkanban.http_api.HttpApi for which endpoints are currently wrapped, until they all are (at which point this sentence will go away).

 Using the HTTP API wrapper looks like this.